BrenoFariasdaSilva/AutoMetric/README.md

 #### Important Notes:
 - If no GitHub token is provided via command-line arguments, the script will check for the token in the `.env` file.
 - Always activate the virtual environment before running the script to ensure that all dependencies are properly loaded.
+- The `--finish_sound` flag is optional and plays a sound upon the completion of the script.

 #### Input File Example